foxfriends/svelte-io/API.md

 const io = getProp('prop');
 ```

-Creates an instance of `SvelteIO<T>` that gets the value of a prop that was passed to the `Driver` from which
+Creates a value of type `SvelteIO<T>` that gets the value of a prop that was passed to the `Driver` from which
 it was run.

 >   Note that at this time there is no accompanying `setProp` function.
 Such a feature would only make sense